Racial pay gap in the United States: Occupational distribution disparities

 The way in which races are distributed throughout occupations affects the racial wage gap.
 White and Asian Americans, who have the highest median incomes, are concentrated more in professional, executive, and managerial occupations than blacks, Hispanics, or American Indians.
 Black and Hispanic workers are not only more likely to work in blue-collar or service jobs, but they tend to be concentrated in the lower-wage/skilled jobs, such as operators, fabricators, and laborers, rather than higher-paying precision production and craft jobs within those categories.

 Occupational distribution varies for women of various races as well.
 White and Asian women are more likely to work in managerial and professional occupations, while black, Hispanic, and American Indian Women are more likely to work in service occupations.
 Thus, because certain races are more likely to have lower-paying jobs, gaps in median incomes between races arise.

 A study conducted by Kenneth Couch and Mary Daly found that the occupational distribution between blacks and white improved between 1970 and the 1990s.
 In 1968, a black male was only 20 percent as likely to be employed as a manager as a white male and only 40 percent as likely to work in a professional occupation.
 In 1998, the percentages increased to 50% and 70 percent, respectively.
 Despite this improvement, however, occupational distribution differences still exist between blacks and whites.
 In 1998, a black male was still more likely than a white male to work in lower-skills jobs and less likely than a white male to work in high-paying jobs.

+African Americans’ skin tones become lighter, they tend to experience higher wages.
+This trend reflects how lighter skin can grant individuals closer access to the privileges associated with whiteness, irrespective of their racial categorization.
+The author(s) provide a table that states the following: dark-skinned blacks see an hourly wage of $11.72, medium-skinned blacks see an hourly wage of $13.23, and light-skinned blacks see an hourly wage of $14.72 and whites see an hourly wage of $15.94.
+These statistics challenge the beauty standards that favor lighter skin, implementing anti-discrimination policies and fostering awareness and education about the harmful effects of colorism.
+This article shows that racism still affects the African American community.
+From the statistics above, the difference between dark-skinned black wages and white wages is $4.22. $4.22 may seem like a relatively small amount but over time it can accumulate which proceeds to have a substantial impact on financial stability and quality of life.
+An hourly difference of $4.22, translates to about $8,700 annually.
+This large amount can cover expenses such as groceries, rent, utilities and even healthcare costs.
+This significant difference also causes financial stress which can cause anxiety, depression, strain on relationships and so much more.